-Many people point to the power of fruits and vegetables to fight off disease, support the body in health, and provide lots of nutrients.
-There are lots of studies that show how various fruits and vegetables contain extraordinarily powerful properties that aid in health.
-These studies, which are frequently done with humans or other omnivores, are often held up as though they are true for everything, even carnivores like our dogs and cats.
-Since these properties are inherent in the fruits and vegetables, the thinking often seems to be that they are good for anyone (human or animal) that eats them.
+Many people point to the power of fruits and vegetables.
+They fight off disease, support the body in health, and provide lots of nutrients.
+There are lots of studies to support all of this.
+These studies, which are frequently done with humans or other omnivores, are often held to be true for non-omnivores as well.
+After all, the properties are inherent in the fruits and vegetables.
+So, they should be good for anyone (omnivore or not) that eats them, right?
+Well, maybe not.

-For example, I often hear people talk about leafy green vegetables being important in warding off cancer.
-I also hear them say that pumpkin can add valuable fiber to a pet’s diet and help firm up their stool (indeed, I used to regularly give pumpkin myself, before I learned about feeding a species-appropriate diet!).
-I have recently read several articles by various veterinarians and other people involved in pet health, and all of them have referenced studies that pointed to the inherent disease-fighting properties of fruits and vegetables as a reason to feed our carnivore pets fruits, vegetables, and even grains.
+I often hear people talk about leafy green vegetables being important in warding off cancer.
+I also hear them say that pumpkin can add valuable fiber to a pet’s diet.
+In fact, before feeding raw, I used to regularly feed pumpkin to firm up stool.
+I’ve read lots of articles about the importance of vegetation in the carnivore diet.
+All of them referenced studies pointing to the inherent disease-fighting properties of fruits and vegetables as a reason to feed them to our dogs and cats.

 However, what the people who reference these studies don’t take into account is that our carnivore pets have a completely different digestive system than we omnivores do.
 They cannot break down the plant material like we can, which means they cannot access the nutrients and other healthy properties of the fruit or vegetable being consumed.
 And actually, it isn’t just a matter of them not being able to access the nutrients.
 Because their digestive system can’t readily break the plant material down, it stresses the various digestive organs because they are being asked to do something for which they weren’t designed.